dhoer/choco-selenium/ReadMe.md

 Installs selenium standalone, hub, or node roles.

-The selenium-server-standalone.jar, *config.json, and *.cmd files are located in <Get-ToolsLocation>/selenium directory.
+The selenium-server-*.jar, *capabilites.json, *config.json, and *.cmd
+files are located in <Get-ToolsLocation>\selenium directory.

 ## Prerequisites